dimitri/pgloader/pgloader.1.md

 	    This character is used as the *field separator* when reading the `CSV` data.

+      - *lines terminated by*

+	    Takes a single character as argument, which must be found inside single quotes, and might be given as the printable character itself, the special value \t to denote a tabulation character, or `0x` then an hexadecimal value read as the ascii code for the character.

+        This character is used to recognize *end-of-line* condition when reading the `CSV` data.

   - *SET*

 	This clause allows to specify session parameters to be set for all the